rozek/postman-collection-for-voltcloud/README.md

 #### Customer Storage Management ####

-Every registered customer has his/her own key-value store associated with the application he/she registered for.
+Every registered customer has an own key-value store associated with the application he/she registered for.
 The following requests allow the application developer to manage these stores and their entries.

 Nota bene: yes, as a developer you have insight into every customer's storage entries.
-With regard to data privacy, you may therefore consider encrypting any storage keys and entries within your application!
+With regard to data privacy (and to calm your customers), you may therefore consider encrypting any storage keys and entries within your application!

-* **list customer storage entries**<br>
+* **list customer storage entries**<br>this request responds with a (potentially empty) JSON object containing all entries in the key-value store of the customer given by `customer_id` (this includes any keys and their bound values).
+Since `customer_id` is the id of a user who signed up for your application, the application itself does not have to be specified explicitly.
+If the received JSON object is not empty, an arbitrary key from the set will be stored in `customer_storage_key` for further requests - otherwise, `customer_storage_key` will be set to "customer-test"
-* **create or update customer storage entry**<br>
+* **create or update customer storage entry**<br>>this request addresses the key-value store for the customer given by `customer_id` and binds the key given by `customer_storage_key` to a predefined value (derived from the current timestamp) - if the specfied entry does not exist, it will be created
-* **get customer storage entry**<br>
+* **get customer storage entry**<br>this request addresses the key-value store for the customer given by `customer_id` and responds with a JSON string containing the value the key given by `customer_storage_key` is bound to.
+Trying to get the value of a non-existing key will result in an error
-* **delete customer storage entry**<br>
+* **delete customer storage entry**<br>this request addresses the key-value store for the customer given by `customer_id` and deletes the entry for the key given by `customer_storage_key` together with the value that key is bound to.
+Note: this request is *not idempotent* - trying to delete a non-existing entry will result in an error

 ### Requests for Customers ###

-The following requests will normally be submitted by an application on behalf of its user
+The following requests will normally be submitted by an application on behalf of its user.

 ### Account Setup ###